Frequently Asked Questions

-- Caring for Veterans at risk of suicide can be stressful and emotionally challenging.
+- Caring for Veterans at risk for suicide can be stressful and emotionally challenging.
 Stress can impact the therapeutic relationship, clinical decision making, and documentation.
-SRM consultants work collaboratively with mental health care providers to increase their confidence by providing concrete tools and support that promote therapeutic best practices.
+SRM consultants work collaboratively with providers to increase their confidence by providing concrete tools and support that promote therapeutic best practices.

 - SRM consultants are experts in Veteran suicide risk assessment and management.
-They are both clinicians and well-informed researchers, which allows them to provide consultation that is based on the most up-to-date literature in the field but can easily be used in the next session with a patient you are worried about.
+They are both clinicians and well-informed researchers.
+This allows them to provide consultation that is based on the most up-to-date literature in the field and can easily be applied to your clinical work with a Veteran at risk of suicide.

 - How can SRM assist non-VA providers?